DHTMLX/docs-suite/docs/grid/api/history/error_event.md

 @short: triggered when an error occurs

 :::note
-The event is triggered when an error occurs, such as the module is disabled, the history is empty, the action type is invalid, the inverse action is missing for `undo`
+The event is triggered when an error occurs, such as the module is disabled, the history is empty, the action type is invalid, or the inverse action is missing for the `undo` operation.
 :::

 @signature: {'error: (error: string, action: IAction | null) => void;'}